 For instance, the chart below shows a variety of companies that have the cheapest car insurance in South Carolina for a 45-year-old female driver with a clean driving record, no accidents, and solid credit.
 If we look at prices based on her current situation, The Hartford has the cheapest car insurance rates in South Carolina at $775 annually.
 This is $834 less than the average policy premium paid by South Carolina drivers of $1,609.
 USAA, State Auto, Auto-Owners, and Southern Farm Bureau also make the list of the most affordable South Carolina auto insurance companies.

-The chart below compares rates after we give the driver in the first chart a chargable accident, slightly worse credit, and a speeding citation.
-Because every insurance company uses their own calculation for determing rates in each state, analyzing rate quotes may result in a different ranking of affordable companies as shown below.
+The chart below compares rates after we give the driver in the first chart a chargeable accident, slightly worse credit, and a speeding citation.
+Because every insurance company uses their own calculation for determining rates in each state, analyzing rate quotes may result in a different ranking of affordable companies as shown below.

 National Grange Mutual now has the best price in South Carolina with Travelers, USAA, State Farm, and Auto-Owners now rounding out the top five.
 This demonstrates why South Carolina drivers need to compare as many rates as possible when trying to find the lowest auto insurance rates for safe drivers.